 Due to everyone being stuck at home, some traditional marketing methods might not be the best choice.

-So, what are good digital marketing strategies right now?
+So, what are good digital marketing strategies for 2021?

 Most online marketing methods are based on keywords that people are searching for online.